Year of Call: 2017

 Re T – Contested application made by a mother seeking to change her child’s primary education.
 Mother was successful at final hearing.

 Mr R Butler v Monmouthshire Timber Supplies Ltd: 1600194/2018 – representing a Claimant in a successful unlawful deduction of wages claim. https://assets.publishing.service.gov.uk/media/5bfc2a17e5274a0fdaaaa07f/Mr_R_Butler_v_Monmouthshire_Timber_Supplies_Ltd_-_1600194.2018_-_Judgment_with_Reasons.pdf

 Mr N Batt v Dow Silicones UK Ltd: 1601395/2018 – was successful in establishing all heads of claim, including disability discrimination after the dismissal of an employee. https://assets.publishing.service.gov.uk/media/5e7b7316d3bf7f1340e10099/Mr_N_Batt_v_Dow_Silicones_Uk_Ltd_1601395.2018_-_Rerserved_Judgment.pdf

 Re H – Successfully represented a father in acrimonious proceedings seeking to change the residence of his child from the child’s Mother to himself.

-In addition to involvement with Amnesty International, Joseff is also a panel member with Advocate, the Bar’s Pro-Bono charity.
+In addition to involvement with Amnesty International, Joseff is also a member of the Family Law Bar Association, and a panel member with Advocate, the Bar’s Pro-Bono charity.